sanel/magic-ed/README.md

 The magic-ed code was tested on SBCL, ECL, Clozure CL and CMUCL.
 ## License

-Copyright (c) 2013-2019 Sanel Zukan.
-You can use this code whatever you like.
+Copyright (c) 2013-2020 Sanel Zukan.
+You can use this code however you like, in accordance with the MIT license.